HumbleRens/Network-Information/README.md

 # Network-Information
-Creates Folder on Desktop named Network Dump which everything listed below is saved in .xlsx
+Creates a folder on Desktop named Network Dump which everything listed below is saved in .xlsx

 * ARP Table
 * DNS Cache